srcmilena/code_one_python/README.md

 # Code one - Python

-Mini curso de Python, da comunidade Let's code pass, onde foram abordados os temas:
+Python mini course, from the Let's code pass community, where the topics were covered:

--   Entrada e saída de dados;
+- Data Input and Output;
--   Variáveis;
+- Variables;
--   Operadores;
+- Operators;
--   Tipos de conversores;
+- Types of converters;
--   Condições;
+- Conditions;
--   Laços de repetição;
+- Loops repetition;
--   Matrizes;
+- Arrays;
--   Métodos lista;
+- Methods list;
--   Funções;
+- Functions;
--   Dicionários.
+- Dictionaries.